davidsowerby/takkan/docs/intro.md

 The result is something (currently at Proof of Concept stage) which I believe substantially reduces development time for any Flutter project which connects Widgets to data.

+## Purpose

+Precept aims to reduce development time, in these broad areas:

+1. by automating a substantial amount of the work currently needed to bind Widgets to data,
+1. by providing device aware layouts that simplify the construction of pages in a consistent way across an application,
+1. by providing Traits (basically styles, but with some behavioural attributes), which enable consistent appearance and behaviour across an application.
+1. by defining a schema, which can be used to control presentation epedning on data type and user permissions, and generate server side validation code.

+Equally important, none of these features actually prevent a developer from direct access to Flutter's immense range of features.

+Precept is useful for any app which requires the presentation and editing of data, regardless of how the data is actually presented - whether a standard, boring form, or the slickest, most magical way of presenting data.

 :::caution Status

 This documentation is written as though functionality already exists, even though it may still be in development.